g2-bernotas/PS-Plant-Framework/README.md

 ![PS-Plant Framework](assets/GenerateLeafMasks.png)

-# TrackingGUI
+## TrackingGUI
-This is the GUI for tracking leaf movements.
+This is the GUI for tracking leaf instances across the time-series images of Arabidopsis.

 In the GUI you have to enter:
 	- Path to the untracked masks;